Let’s Make Things Clear.

 Age-related macular degeneration (AMD) refers to the breakdown of the macula – a small, but very important area in the back of the eye.
 The macula provides the sharp, central vision we need for reading, driving and seeing fine detail.
 Macular degeneration can cause sudden, severe loss of vision in the middle of your visual field and cannot be reversed.
 Its impact, however, can be reduced through laser surgery and medication.

 The retina is the nerve layer at the back of your eye.
 When it is pulled away from its normal position, it doesn’t work and vision is blurred.
 If you see flashing lights, floaters, or a gray shadow in your vision, contact us right away!
 A detached retina is a very serious problem and it almost always causes blindness unless treated.

-EYE-Q is home to two expert retina specialists, Dr. Michelle Carle, and Dr. Animesh Petkar.
+If you’re suffering from a retinal problem, the Retina Team at EYE-Q can help.
+Dr. George Bertolucci, Dr. Sumeer Thinda and Dr. Daniel C. Prescott are experts in retinal care, each with years of experience treating diseases of the retina.
 Our retina experts specialize in diabetic retinopathy, macular degeneration, retinal detachments and other diseases and surgery of the retina and vitreous.
 Together, they make up one of the most experienced and skilled retinal specialty teams in Central California.

 Time Lost = Vision Lost

 If you’re suffering from a retinal disease or injury, it’s important to seek treatment immediately.
 A detached retina is a very serious problem that can lead to loss of vision and even blindness unless treated.
 Contact EYE-Q as soon as possible to schedule your consultation with our retina team.